-From our data we concluded that MCTPs are ER-associated proteins, whose members specifically and stably plasmodesmata.
+From our data we concluded that MCTPs are ER-associated proteins, whose members specifically and stably associate with plasmodesmata.
 They display the structural features required for ER-PM tethering and are differentially associated with the pores during the transition in ER-PM contacts.

-oss-of-function mctp3/mctp4 double mutant show pleiotropic developmental defects
+Loss-of-function mctp3/mctp4 double mutant shows pleiotropic developmental defects reduced cell-to-cell trafficking and an altered plasmodesmata proteome